splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-dotnet.rst

 Splunk OpenTelemetry Zero Configuration Auto Instrumentation for .NET provides the following benefits:

 - You can start streaming traces and monitor distributed applications with Splunk APM in minutes.
-- You don't need to configure or instrument your Java back-end services or applications before deployment.
+- You don't need to configure or instrument your .NET back-end services or applications before deployment.

 .. _install-the-package-dotnet:

 Install the package
 =========================================================

 By default, the installer script only installs the Collector.
-If you add the ``with_dotnet_instrumentation`` parameter, the script also downloads and installs the SignalFX Instrumentation for .NET.
+If you add the ``with_dotnet_instrumentation`` parameter, the script also downloads and installs the SignalFx Instrumentation for .NET.

 Run the PowerShell script with the ``with_dotnet_instrumentation`` parameter, as shown in the following example: